HarrisonTotty/AbstractCellularAutomaton/README.md

 * Ability to randomize most features of an automaton at runtime for discovery of new combinations and patterns.
 * Ability to restart a simulation upon the "flatlining" of the current automaton (when up to four successive generations produce no change in cell states).
 * Runtime algorithm documentation based on C# attribute metadata.
+* Colorization of plotted cells according to state.

 ## Planned Features
 * Import C# files containing Func<> expressions at runtime for importing custom algorithms.